What is the Pathfinder Adventure Card Game?

 Paizo is a fantastic company and they treat their fans well.
 You can see this through their website and at Conventions.
 Some of the happiest players at conventions hang around the Paizo booth.
 The Paizo website is fantastic.
 It has rules, downloads, and a forum for asking questions.
 They have also have an online store where you can buy add-ons for your games.

 The font size on the cards is really small.
 I wish Paizo had used larger character cards and a larger font like Wizards of the Coast does with their Transformer Character Cards.
 The cards are just difficult to read at times.
-Players have to pick up and hold the cards up close to their faces in order to read their character powers and/or make checks on their turns.
+Unless you have the eyes of an eagle, players will have to pick up and hold the cards closer to their faces in order to read their character powers and/or make checks on their turns.

 The player tokens are generic cardboard tokens, but they serve their purpose.
 If you get attached to a particular character, you could always buy miniatures of your heroes online.